Spoofing

 Spoofing describes techniques in which cybercriminals disguise their identity by impersonating trustworthy people or devices.
 Their goal is to entice users to take actions that can give the attacker an advantage and harm the victim.
 Historically, fraudsters have repeatedly used deceptive tactics to gain unlawful advantages.
 In the digital age, fraud has continued as a central element of criminal activity.

-mail spoofing
+Mail spoofing

 Mail spoofing is a common cyber attack that often aims to obtain personal information or trigger financial transactions.
 The fraudulent emails appear as if they came from trustworthy sources, such as colleagues or supervisors.
 In fact, they are sent by cybercriminals who aim to gain trust in order to trick victims into certain actions, such as transferring money or granting system access.